jurjsorinliviu/Psi-Vortex/README.md

 > This repository contains implementation code, experiments, and technical documentation accompanying a manuscript under peer review.
 > The manuscript is the authoritative source for formal claims, definitions, and evaluation.

-Ψ-Vortex is an automated framework for converting raw electrical measurement data into compact, high-fidelity Verilog-A models with minimal manual tuning.
-By combining recurrent temporal integration with information-theoretic structure discovery, it automates structure discovery, compresses model size, and enables latent-state inference from voltage–current data alone.
-Latent-coupling recovery is enabled by the recurrent architecture's temporal integration; physics-aware initialization provides a stable, symmetry-aware starting point and is reported as an ablation (no measurable convergence or recovery-accuracy advantage).
-Compact-model extraction is additionally validated on an **independent public dataset of measured memristors** (held-out and cross-device); the 3D thermal-coupling case study is a proof-of-concept on synthetic data calibrated to published device parameters, and experimental validation of the inferred thermal coupling on fabricated stacks remains future work.
+Ψ-Vortex is a structure-regularized recurrent compact-modeling framework for converting electrical device data into compact, SPICE-compatible Verilog-A models with reduced manual tuning.
+It combines recurrent temporal integration, BIC-inspired structure regularization, automatic symmetry detection, validation-based architecture selection, and Verilog-A export.
+Latent-coupling recovery is enabled by recurrent temporal integration; physics-aware initialization provides a stable, symmetry-aware starting point and is reported as an ablation, with no measurable convergence or recovery-accuracy advantage.
+Compact-model extraction is additionally validated on an independent public dataset of measured memristors, while the 3D thermal-coupling case study remains a synthetic proof-of-concept calibrated to published device parameters.
+Experimental validation of inferred thermal coupling on fabricated 3D stacks remains future work.
 Head-to-head comparisons against contemporary baselines (a Kolmogorov–Arnold network, sparse identification, and an MLP) are also provided.
 The framework is designed for compact-model development, SPICE-compatible deployment, and virtual prototyping of complex electronic and multi-physics systems.

 ---